-Habitat’s history has its roots in the local church, which first helped bring the ministry to Allen County and continues to partner with us to build on faith, build up families and build community together.
+Habitat’s history has its roots in the local church, which first helped bring the ministry to Morgan County and continues to partner with us to build on faith, build up families and build community together.

 Ask your congregation to pray for Habitat’s ministry and partner families